rrainey/dropkick/README.md

 **An experimental logger for skydivers**

 This is a stand-alone, battery-powered data logger designed to be carried by a skydiver during their jump.
-In includes a GPS, IMU, and altitude sensors.
+It includes a GPS, IMU, and altitude sensors.
 Data from all sensors is logged onto a Micro-SD card.
 The logged data can be reviewed post-jump by to-be-designed software.

 ![](images/dropkick-03.png)